CS 175: Project in Artificial Intelligence, Winter 2021

 - Questions? please use the

-Students in this project class will work individually or in small teams to develop
+Students in this project class will work in teams to develop

 artificial intelligence and machine learning algorithms and apply them to a range of different